Cat Pausé: Public work and activism

 Pausé's research and activism has garnered controversy.
 Shortly before her death, Steven Crowder, an American conservative comedian, uploaded a video on YouTube of himself infiltrating a 2020 online fat studies conference in which Pausé was involved at Massey University.
 Crowder, under a made-up name, portrayed himself as a gender-queer fat studies activist and scholar, and presented a fake academic paper that was accepted by the conference.
 Crowder claimed being accepted without question to the conference showed the "idiocy" of the fat studies field.
 Comments on the video were critical of Pausé.
 In response, Pausé's friend and former Tertiary Education Union representative Heather Warren said: "A lot of Cat's research is around how fat bodies and fat people are dehumanised in our society, and the comments online further go to validate that even in death fat people are dehumanised by society and discriminated against by our society."

 Friend of Marilyn podcast

 The Friend of Marilyn podcast began in 2011, hosted by 999AM Access Manawatu.
-Each episode was structured in three pieces: at the top of the show, Pausé reflected on current fat events and stories.
-This was followed by an interview with a fat activist, scholar, designer, blogger, etc. The third segment of the show examined a relevant blog post.
-The show closed with a song from a fat artist.
-Friend of Marilyn had over 500 regular listeners from across the world, with many of them subscribing to the show through iTunes.
+Friend of Marilyn had over 500 regular listeners from across the world.
 Pausé undertook a world tour in 2015 and 2016 interviewing people from across the world for the show.

 Fat activism

-Pausé advocated for fat people and the fact that they deserve the same rights and dignity as non-fat people.
-Her work included speaking up about discrimination against fat people in numerous areas of life, including workplace discrimination, the lack of legal protections that fat people are afforded, fat shaming in the medical community, and the erasure of fat people's sexuality.
+Pausé advocated for fat people and claimed that they were discriminated against and deserved the "same rights and dignity" as non-fat people.
+Her work included speaking about what she perceived as discrimination against fat people in numerous areas of life, including the workplace, what she claimed was a lack of legal protections that fat people were afforded, "fat shaming" in the medical community, and what she called the erasure of fat people's sexuality.